ross-u/React-Code-Along-Project-Managemet-Client-Done/README.md

         { this.renderAddTaskForm() }

-				// AFter the last line of code, render list of tasks
+        // After the last line of code, render list of tasks

         {
           (this.state.tasks.length === 0) ?